Learn - Planner

 - Paid.
 A checkmark when the event is marked paid.

-Where the Grid shows that you’ve changed something
+Where the Grid shows that something changed

 Headers and grouping